jeonghanlee/epicsarchiverap-env/README.md

 # EPICS Archiver Appliance Configuration Environment with MAVEN
-This repository provides the Configuration Environment for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) project, specifically tailored for [the Advanced Light Source Upgrade (ALS-U) Project](https://als.lbl.gov/als-u/overview/) at [Lawrence Berkeley National Laboratory](https://lbl.gov).
+This repository provides the Configuration Environment for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) project.

 The source code for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) build **IS** fundamentally based on the community version.
 However, its building method **IS NOT** the same as the community version.
 While the goal is to maintain minimal code differences from the community release, some variations may be present.
 The primary distinction is the use of **MAVEN** as the core build environment for that project, though **ANT** is also currently utilized for certain auxiliary tasks.
 For a more detailed understanding of the build system and specific modifications in that version, please refer to the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) repository.